 When we get lazy and leave out the planning part of grocery shopping we end up wasting a lot of money!
 We either buy too much food (that ends up being wasted), we forget to buy a key ingredient, or we order takeout because become desperate.

 Erin over at $5 meal plan does a fantastic job of creating budget friendly meal options.
-Most recipes will cost you $2 or less per person to make.
+Most recipes will cost you $2 or less per person to make and they’re delicious.

 Don’t miss the FREE 14 day trial Erin is offering right now.